 This one is pretty cool because it requires no modification to your battery.
 You can print it yourself if you have a 3D printer and TPU filament, or you can buy it.

 Added weight per pack: ~16g.

+Please consider supporting me on Patreon for more tutorials like this in the future.
 I hope the added battery protection in this tutorial can help you save a few battered and bruised LiPo batteries.

 I really like the idea of applying a layer of rubberized heatshrink, then some PVC corners.
 A bit heavier perhaps, but these tricks have given me much better battery longevity, fewer dents and punctures, most importantly the peace of mind when landing and crashing. :)